Dance, Girl, Dance: Cast

+Music

+Aiming for musical authenticity, studio music head Dave Dreyer used a variety of instrumentalists: 50 studio players for the big ballet, but then the Leon Taz South American tango band for the Club Ferdinand, a "Negro jive band of 12 pieces" for the Palais Royale chorus number, and a "mixed orchestra of 25 pieces for the Bailey Brothers Burlesque sequence."

 Release

 Box office

 The film was a critical and commercial failure, and its theatrical release lost RKO Studios roughly $400,000.

 Critical response

 Writing for The New York Times, Bosley Crowther panned the film, noting that, "with the exception of Maureen O'Hara, who is sincere but badly miscast, the roles are competently filled and the film pretentiously staged, Dance, Girl, Dance is just a cliché-ridden, garbled repetition of the story of the aches and pains in a dancer's rise to fame and fortune.
 It's a long involved tale told by a man who stutters...
 Nevertheless, it is Miss Ball who brings an occasional zest into the film, especially that appearance in the burlesque temple where she stripteases the Hays office.
 But it isn't art."

+The Chicago Tribune thought the film "interesting and different.
+It has lots of dancing, both high and low class, with Maureen scaling the heights as it were and Lucille Ball niftily impersonating a lowbrow terpsichore....the two so different maidens are excellently played....Supporting players are able and alert.
+Staging is tops and direction was comprehending."

+TIME magazine wrote: "'Dance, Girl, Dance' solemnly relates a jumbled account of the trials & tribulations borne by pretty showgirls.
+A well-turned strip-teaseuse...rooms with an earnest, apple-cheeked ballerina....Lucille wants money, Maureen success.
+Lucille winds up draped in furs and sparkling gewgaws but with no suggestion of purity.
+Maureen winds up with a job in the American Ballet after teary, trying weeks capering to the jibes of burlesque fans.
+Contrary to all Hollywood tradition, neither winds up with a man when the alcoholic playboy they both want...is dragged off into an elevator by his former wife."